crespohector/welcome-to-mod-7/README.md

 - aws-sdk
 - Faker *(Use the older versions before 6.6)*
 - React Drag and Drop *(https://github.com/atlassian/react-beautiful-dnd)*
+- Rich Text Editor's

 ---

 ## Appropriate Project Themes

 When picking your capstone project theme use common sense and think about it from the perspective of a recruiter and your future job coach.
-Our goal is not to censor your creativity or discourage you but we do have an official policy on appropriate project themes linked below and we encourage you all to check it out.
-Recently the most common issues are with projects related to weed / cannabis.
+Our goal is not to censor your creativity or discourage you but we do have an official policy on appropriate project themes linked below.
+Recently, the most common issues are with projects related to weed / cannabis.
 We can't approve projects related to these themes because of federal legality, but that doesn't mean you can't pursue these projects after capstones.

 * [Project Theme Expectations](https://github.com/tombetthauser/module-7-welcome/blob/main/Project%20Theme%20Expectations%20-%20Student%20Facing%20Discussion.pdf)